gkotian/gkotian.github.io/travels/_posts/2010-05-16-one-last-party.md

 title: One last party
 categories:
 - Ecuador
-excerpt: Sunday, the 16th of May 2010 was going to be my last day in Salasaca, so preparations were underway (to be read as rum was bought) for a final party on Saturday night.
-It so happened that a big community celebration was going to happen in Salasaca centre on the same night.
 ---

 Sunday, the 16th of May 2010 was going to be my last day in Salasaca, so